 The dogs are provided under DVA’s Rehabilitation Appliances Program (RAP).
-To refer a veteran for an assistance dog, they must meet the eligibility, exclusion and suitability criteria outlined in the RAP guidelines (PDF - 844KB).
+To refer a veteran for an assistance dog, they must meet the eligibility, exclusion and suitability criteria outlined in the RAP National Guidelines.

 Psychiatrists, psychologists, mental health social workers and mental health occupational therapists can seek prior financial approval from DVA to provide a dog to an eligible veteran.

 To request approval, please submit to DVA a completed Request for Psychiatric Assistance Dog - Prior Approval (RAP) form and complete a WHO Disability Assessment Schedule 2.0 (WHODAS 2.0) questionnaire for the veteran being referred.